adevur/docker-easy-samba/docs/DOCUMENTATION.md

 // this is the final configuration: console.log( config.saveToObject()["shares"] ); // [ { "name": "folder1", "path": "/share/folder1", "access": ["ro:*", "rw:user1"] } ]

-// if we want to disable fixed rules completely, we use: config.shares.setBaseRules(undefined);
+// if we want to disable base rules completely, we use: config.shares.setBaseRules(undefined);

 // next time we generate a configuration file, base rules aren't going to be applied anymore